 Please complete the form below and email to email@example.com or fax (204) 237-3468.
 Please allow at least three weeks for a response to a completed accreditation submission.

-To receive accreditation for live CPR/First Aid training from an accredited provider, please click the title below to download a copy of the general CPR/First Aid Statement of Participation.
-Fill in the details including your name, accredited provider (e.g. St. John Ambulance, Red Cross, or Heart and Stroke), title of course, date of successful completion, and length of program NOT including breaks.
-Attach a copy of the CPR/First Aid Certificate that you receive from the provider to the Statement of Participation for your records.
+To receive accreditation for live CPR/First Aid training from an accredited provider, please download a copy of the CPR and First Aid Courses Statement of Participation.
+Fill in the details including your name, accredited provider (e.g. St. John Ambulance, Red Cross, or Heart and Stroke), the title of the course, the date of successful completion, and the length of program NOT including breaks.
+Attach a copy of the CPR/First Aid Certificate that you receive from the provider to the CPR and First Aid Courses Statement of Participation for your records.

 - Please note, a maximum of 12 CEUs in any 3 consecutive-year period may be recorded from recognized, accredited programs in First Aid and/or CPR.